SERVIR-Amazonia/guyana-training/sar-flood/exercise1.md

 ---
 layout: page
 title: "Exercise 1: Mapping surface water using SAR data with QGIS"
-parent: "SAR for Flood Monitoring in QGIS (with DTM)"
+parent: "SAR for Flood Monitoring in QGIS (with DEM)"
 nav_order: 4
 ---